fhdsl/Developing_WDL_Workflows/docs/04-linear-chain.md

   }
 ```

-The File variables `analysisReadyBam` and `analysisReadySorted` can now be accessed anywhere in the workflow block after the `BwaMem` task as `BwaMem.analysisReadyBam` and `BwaMem.analysisReadySorted`, respectively.
+The File variables `analysisReadyBam` and `analysisReadySorted` can now be accessed anywhere in the workflow block after the `BwaMem` task as `BwaMem.analysisReadyBam` and `BwaMem.analysisReadySorted` respectively.
 Therefore, when we call the `MarkDuplicates` task, we can pass it the input `BwaMem.analysisReadySorted` from the `BwaMem` task:

 ```